Choosing life insurance for your parent

 Whole of Life Insurance plans provide cover for the whole of your life, paying out an agreed cash sum on death.
 Monthly premiums are payable either for life or to a certain age, which is usually around the insured person’s 90th birthday.

-Depending on the state of your parent’s health, they can choose between a Guaranteed Over 50s Life Insurance plan which guarantees acceptance regardless of any health issues, or a Regular Whole of Life Insurance plan which provides a greater cash sum but has a longer application process that includes health and lifestyle questions.
+Depending on the state of your parent’s health, they can choose between a life insur plan which guarantees acceptance regardless of any health issues, or a Regular Whole of Life Insurance plan which provides a greater cash sum but has a longer application process that includes health and lifestyle questions.
 Here’s a bit more information on both:

 Guaranteed Over 50 Life Insurance